cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-2-analytic-solution.md

 **NEAT** gives him a good out of the box suggestion for how to implement the solution model, but to ensure that the model is well implemented Olav asks the DMS solution architect, Alice, to validate the model.

-Alice asks Olav a few questions on how he is planning to use the new `ForecastedPowerOutput` and `WeatherLocation` concepts.
+Alice asks Olav a few questions on how he is planning to use the new `ForecastedPowerOutput` and `WeatherStation` concepts.
 Based on Olav's answers, Alice suggests that the `name` and `algorithm` in the `ForecastedPowerOutput` should be indexed to ensure that the queries are fast.
-Also for the `WeatherLocation`, Alice suggests that the `name`, `type`, and `source` should be indexed to ensure that the queries are fast.
+Also for the `WeatherStation`, Alice suggests that the `name`, `type`, and `source` should be indexed to ensure that the queries are fast.

 ## Download Olav's Solution Model